Dog Friendly Calasetta

 Pet Shops & Supplies

-For food, accessories, and other necessities for your pet, you can find shops near Calasetta.
+For food, accessories, and other necessities for your pet, you can find shops in the vicinity of Calasetta.

-In Calasetta, there are no large, specific pet shops.
-The largest and best-stocked pet shops are in the nearby towns of Sant'Antioco and Carbonia.
+In Calasetta, there are no large specific pet shops.
+The larger and better-stocked pet stores are located in the nearby towns of Sant'Antioco and Carbonia.

 - In Sant'Antioco: "Scodinzolando S.a.s." and "Cip e Ciop".